 This can be a hard situation.
 You can see that a friend is having a tough time, but you feel like they aren't doing anything about it.
 People naturally think of what might be causing the problem and wonder why their friend won't seek help, but remember that it isn't your job to diagnose an illness or give treatment advice.
 Accusing or confronting a friend likely isn't going to help anyone.
 If you decide to talk with a friend, remember to be supportive, calm, and non-judgemental.
 Here are more tips to try:

 Ask your friend if they've been having problems lately, and let them know that you're a good person to talk to when they're ready.

 Instead of giving your friend a list of problems you've noticed, talk about how you've been affected.
 Instead of saying, "You don't do anything anymore!" you could try, "I feel hurt when you cancel our plans at the last minute.
 Is something going on?"

 Respond to problems that they bring up.
 For example, if they complain about feeling like they can't concentrate at school, you might suggest talking about that problem with someone who can help, like a teacher or school counsellor.

 There may be another person in your friend's life that they really respect and seek out when they need advice.
 That person may have also noticed changes and may have more of an influence.

-Find a way to talk that makes it easier to talk about the harder stuff.
+Find a way to talk that makes it easier to get to the harder stuff.
 For one person, it may be texting in the evening.
 For someone else, it may be going for a walk or going to a coffee shop.

-Unless your friend is in danger of hurting themselves or someone else, there’s one more important point to keep in mind.
-Even if a friend does have a mental illness, it’s their right to decide how they are going to deal with it, even if you don’t agree with their choice.
+Unless your friend is in danger of hurting themselves or someone else, there's one important point to keep in mind: it is your friend's right to decide how they are going to deal with it, even if you don't agree with their choice.